1500tasvir

 1500Tasvir is a social media-based activist group.
 The name "1500" refers to the number of people killed during the November 2019 Iran protests.
 Initially, the account was established to track and repost images of those killed during these protests.
 However, it later evolved into a media outlet, publishing news about protests in Iran, particularly during the 2022 Iranian protests.
 Many images and news pieces from this account have been utilized by international Persian and non-Persian media outlets such as BBC, CNN, The Guardian, Deutsche Welle, Radio Farda and Voice of America.
+In 2026, this account does not have a page on Instagram or Twitter, and their Telegram page has mostly remained as an archive.

-Significant Activities
+Significant activities

 I Am Innocent

 Approximately a year after the execution of Navid Afkari, the +1500 Tasvir account launched a series on social media titled "I Am Innocent," focusing on the case of Navid Afkari, Vahid Afkari, and Habib Afkari.
 This series detailed the inconsistencies and new revelations in the Afkari brothers' case, highlighting that no evidence implicated them in the alleged murder case.
 Instead, forced confessions obtained under torture were used by the Islamic Republic as the sole basis for Navid Afkari's execution.

 At the same time as the final episode of this series aired, users launched a Twitter storm using the hashtag "I Am Innocent."